Shopify/bootsnap/README.md

 * `compile_option`, which changes with `RubyVM::InstructionSequence.compile_option` does;
 * `data_size`, the number of bytes in `user.aotcc.value`, which we need to read it into a buffer using `fgetxattr(2)`;
-* `ruby_revision`, the version of ruby this was compiled with; and
+* `ruby_revision`, the version of Ruby this was compiled with; and
 * `mtime`, the last-modification timestamp of the source file when it was compiled.

 If the key is valid, the result is loaded from the value.
 Otherwise, it is regenerated and clobbers the current cache.

-This diagram may help elucidate things:
+This diagram may help illustrate how it works:

 ![Compilation Caching](https://burkelibbey.s3.amazonaws.com/bootsnap-compile-cache.png)